1elasmarjad/disaster-management/README.md

 # disaster-management
- 🌪️ A live flask web app that visualizes disasters in the US
+ 🌪️ A live flask web app that visualizes disasters in Conterminous U.S.